 - Increase networking & collaboration among the region’s water-focused community members

-- Identify common vision & practices applicable across state lines with potential to benefit the aquifer and Ogallala region communities over the short and long-term
+- Identify common vision, practices, and opportunities applicable across state lines that have the potential to benefit the aquifer region over the short and long-term

 Who should attend?